Does creatine help you lose weight or just add water weight?

 Creatine is a natural compound your body makes from amino acids, the building blocks of protein.
 You also get it from meat and fish.
 Its main job is to help your muscles rapidly recycle adenosine triphosphate, or ATP, the main energy currency in your cells.[1]

 From a strict scale perspective, creatine usually leads to a small weight gain at first.
-That is because it pulls extra water into your muscle cells and supports lean muscle growth, not because it adds body fat.[1],[2] At the same time, stronger training sessions and more muscle can help you burn more calories over the day and hold onto muscle while you diet.
+That is because it pulls extra water into your muscle cells and supports lean muscle growth, not because it adds body fat.[1],[2] According to the 2017 International Society of Sports Nutrition position stand, creatine supplementation increases intramuscular creatine and can increase body mass early on primarily due to water held in muscle, not fat gain.[1]
+At the same time, stronger training sessions and more muscle can help you burn more calories over the day and hold onto muscle while you diet.
 That improves body composition, which is the ratio of fat mass to lean mass, even if your weight does not drop as fast.

 How it works